For local telephone numbers, our working hours and country currency

 Depart on an evening flight from London Heathrow to Doha for your connecting flight to Kathmandu.

 You’ll be met at the airport in Kathmandu and taken to one of the only heritage hotels in Nepal’s capital, where you’ll experience the atmosphere of a bygone age thanks to the hotel’s eclectic collection of ancient buildings, its intricately carved woodwork, terracotta tiles, windows dating back to the 16th century and private courtyards decorated with Buddhist symbols.

 Stay: One night in a heritage room at The Dwarilkas.

 Prepare yourself for what must be one of the world’s most visually appealing air trips.
 You’ll be flying over the awe-inspiring Himalayas to Paro – a route that presents you with stunning panoramic vistas of Everest, Makalu and Kanchenjunga.
 As you near Bhutan you’ll be dazzled by the sacred Chomolhari, Mount Jichu Drake and the fortresses of Paro Dzong and Ta Dzong.

 From Paro International Airport you’ll be driven your hotel, ready for your tour of the National Museum housed in an ancient watchtower, plus an interesting cantilevered bridge and ancient archery grounds where contests are still held.
 Not to mention a walk through Paro’s colourful main shopping district.

 Next day you’ll trek to the spectacular Tiger’s Nest Monastery.
-This ancient structure offers you an iconic photo opportunity as it clings to a cliff face above a giddy precipice; its white walls and red tiled roofs epitomising the mediaeval Buddhist retreats of Bhutan.
+This ancient structure offers you an iconic photo opportunity as it clings to a cliff face above a giddy precipice; its white walls and red tiled roofs epitomising the medieval Buddhist retreats of Bhutan.
 The engineering feat of building a monastery in so inaccessible a spot is as awesome as the views.
 Meanwhile close by you’ll find Kyichu Lhakhang – one of the country’s oldest temples – featuring a magic orange tree that bears fruit all year round.